Prickly Lettuce

 ID Characteristics

-Flowers: Are strap-shaped with yellow petals.
-Flowers close before midday, and are very small – about 3-4 mm in diameter.
-Individual flowers are similar to those of dandelions.
+Flowers: A ray of 12-20 strap-shaped yellow petals.
+The flowers close before midday and are very small (about 3 – 4 mm in diameter).
+Individual flowers are similar to dandelions.

-Stem: Are erect, branched, and glabrous (hairy).
+Stems: Erect, branched, and hairy stems.
 Every part of the plant exudes a milky sap when cut.
-Prickly Lettuce grows to be about 0.3-1.5 m tall.

-Fruit: Are small, about 3 mm long, with a single seed.
+Fruits: Small, greyish-brown single-seed, about 3 mm long.
 They are thin and flattened, with a pappus (tuft of hairs).

 Similar Species